 Contributed by Read My Passion

 Travelling to Cambodia from Ho Chi Minh City (HCMC) by bus is all worth the trip.
 We left HCMC at 8.30am with one of those big tourist buses with a 2:1 ratio.
-There was lots of legroom and the passenger seats had reclining features for both back and feet.
+There were lots of legroom and the passenger seats had reclining features for both back and feet.

 Upon reaching the border, the conductor collected all our passports and we were asked to get off the bus for immigration checks.
 At first, the idea of a stranger holding on to your passport while undergoing immigration checks is terrible.
 You are supposed to be holding your passport at all times, but it turns out that this is the way it’s supposed to be.
 After leaving the Vietnam Immigration, we boarded the bus then got off again at the Cambodia Immigration.
 It was the same procedure.
 The conductor held on to our passports as we passed through immigration checks.